Undistraction/gitbook/functions.md

 (function(){}())
 ```

-_Note that the p\_arentheses_ around the function expression make it into an expression. without them it would be free-standing and therefore need a name, making it a function declaration.\_
+_Note that the parentheses_ around the function expression make it into an expression. without them it would be free-standing and therefore need a name, making it a function declaration.\_

 When a function expression is immediately invoked it is known as an _IIFE_ \(immediately invoked function expression\) or an _immediate function._